PSY 397 – Learning Assistant

 (Any Concentration – Specialized Course)

-Successful completion (a grade of B or higher) of course for which student will intern, and invitation by faculty sponsor.
+Successful completion (a grade of B or higher) of course for which student will assist, and invitation by faculty sponsor.

 One Experiential Learning Opportunity in Psychology can be counted as a Specialized course in the Psychology major or minor.
 One Experiential Learning Opportunity in Psychology can be counted as a Psychology Option in the Psychology major.
 PSY 397 can be taken up to two times, but may not be taken in association with the same course more than once.

-Instructional Interns learn about the teaching of psychology.
+Learning Assistants learn about the teaching of psychology.
 Specifically, students gain a deeper understating of the particular course content area, gain insight into curriculum goals and methods of achieving them, and develop instructional skills in the areas of providing written feedback, creating and/or delivering learning activities, and constructing learning tools.
-Instructional Interns (IIs) are associated with a particular section of a course and work closely with the professor.
-(Courses that typically have IIs include PSY 121, 203, 299, and Psychology Foundation courses.)
+Learning Assistants (LAs) are associated with a particular section of a course and work closely with the professor.
+(Courses that typically have LAs include PSY 121, 203, 299, and Psychology Foundation courses.)

 Program Learning Objectives Associated with this Course: